6,409 views

 Application Essays, Candidate Evaluation & Demographics

-Another successful admit to HBS and GSB and past Stacy Blackman Consulting client, Nick Qiu, shared about the admissions process, “A key difference between the two programs is the interview process.
-GSB has a rolling interview invite window while HBS has the set interview release dates.
+Another successful SBC client admitted to HBS and GSB, Nick Qiu, shared this about the admissions process: “A key difference between the two programs is the interview process.
+GSB has a rolling interview invite window, while HBS has the set interview release dates.
 The GSB interview is much more casual (I did mine at a Starbucks in khakis) with an alum while the HBS one is much more formal and standardized.
 Both were quite conversational and both interviewers were great to talk to.”

-When we evaluated all our successful dual admits across our Stacy Blackman Consulting client pool, we found that their essays had some common success factors.
+When we evaluated all our successful dual admits in our Stacy Blackman Consulting client pool, we found that their essays shared common success factors.
 Irrespective of the differences between the program application essays, it was clear that both HBS and the GSB value themes of:

-1. Core passion and driving motivation shared through several examples, professional, community, personal
+1. Core passion and driving motivation shared through several examples, professional, community, and personal

-3. Multi-themed as opposed to one specific life experience, but with a structured framework of some type and not colloquial, freeflow presentation
+3. Multi-themed as opposed to one specific life experience, but with a structured framework of some type and not a colloquial, free-flow presentation

 Similarly, academic stats, intellectual horsepower, leadership track record, career clarity, and proven drive are all table stakes equally for HBS and GSB admissions, as you can see from the chart below.

 Diving deeper, HBS and GSB do look for some different things in candidates.
 Plus, each has a distinct evaluation process.
-HBS and GSB Admissions officers assess whether the candidate has shown a consistent match with the school’s value system and core success factors through every application touchpoint.
+HBS and GSB Admissions officers assess whether the candidate has consistently aligned with the school’s value system and core success factors at every application touchpoint.

 “Regardless of how you’ve shown leadership, HBS is really looking for a track record or habit,” says a former HBS Admissions Officer who is now on the Stacy Blackman Consulting team.
 “For admissions to Harvard Business School, accomplishment, past and future, is paramount.
 Harvard values getting things done.”